Birchbark Expeditions - Meet the Guides

 | || |

-Pat has no off-season—he is a full-time Senior District Executive for the Greater Niagara Frontier Council, Boy Scouts of America.
-As the Staff Advisor for Birchbark Expeditions BSA, Pat has the behind-the-scenes job of balancing the budget and ensuring the smooth operation of the program—in addition to his duties of managing the Onondoga District of the Greater Niagara Frontier Council.
-Pat enjoys backpacking and hiking and is a regular visitor to the woods.
-Pat can be reached at: firstname.lastname@example.org
+As the Staff Advisor for Birchbark Expeditions BSA, James has the behind-the-scenes job of balancing the budget and ensuring the smooth operation of the program—in addition to his duties of managing the Onondoga District of the Greater Niagara Frontier Council.
+James enjoys kayaking and hiking and is a regular visitor to the woods.
+James can be reached at: James.Battaglia@scouting.org